 The teaching style is clear, concise, and easy to follow, making it ideal for both new and experienced knitters.
-There are step-by-step video tutorials provide detailed instructions that ensure you understand each concept before moving on to the next step.
+There are step-by-step video tutorials that provide detailed instructions that ensure you understand each concept before moving on to the next step.

 Furthermore, MarlyBirdHouse.com offers a wide range of courses that cover various knitting and crochet techniques for those who are BiCrafty!
-You will find lace, colorwork, cables, pattern collections to name just a few.
+You will find lace, colorwork, cables, and pattern collections to name just a few.
 Each course is designed to help you improve your skills and take your skills to the next level.